dinochecker

 (Belonging to Brighstone, in honour of Simmonds)Etymology

 Brighstoneus is derived from "Brighstone" (a village on the Isle of Wight, close to the excavation site and home to the Reverend William Fox, a celebrated Victorian fossil collector whose discoveries had a major impact on early dinosaurian research) and the Latin "-ius" (belonging to).
-The species epithet, simmondsi, honours Mr Keith Simmonds "who discovered the specimen".
+The species epithet, simmondsi, honours local fossil collector Keith Simmonds, who was credited as "discoverer of the specimen".

 Discovery